 I truly believe that some of these issues were always locked away in me somewhere but everyone’s different.

-If you went back to primary school and had to pick out a child from my class you’d say might have anxiety or depression etc, I don’t think you’d pick me because I was always a ‘cheeky chappy’ and quite confident.
+If you went back to primary school and had to pick out a child from my class you’d say he might have anxiety or depression etc. I don’t think you’d pick me because I was always a ‘cheeky chappy’ and quite confident.

 No one has a clue what’s going on inside your head.